Sunday, October 27, 2019

 Pictures - Carpark

-Carpark is at the end of Wattle Ridge Road in Hill Top.
+Carpark is at the end of Wattle Ridge Road

-- It is surrounded by a private property.
+- Surrounded by a private property

-Wattle Ridge Road is an unsealed road, but ok for a 2-wheel-drive car.
+Wattle Ridge Road is an unsealed road.

-1) Group photos of the 5 of us at the carpark ~~~
+1) Group photos of the 5 of us at the carpark.

 - Upper pic, left to right: Lily, Lisa, Alan, Yus

-- Lower pic, left to right: Lily, Paul (me), Alan, Lisa (Photographer: Yus)
+- Lower pic: Lily, Paul (me), Alan, Lisa

-- Alan's A4 paper: 27 Oct 2019 (Sun) 07:45am
+27 Oct 2019 (Sun) 07:45am

 Wattle Ridge Road Lock Gate